-With the retirement of its CEO, WCSWR is looking for its next leader.
+With the retirement of its CEO, HSC is looking for its next leader.

-Reporting to the Board of Directors of Women's Crisis Services of Waterloo Region (WCSWR), the Chief Executive Officer (CEO) is responsible for the management of all aspects of the operation and services of the Huntington Society of Canada.
-The CEO leads the overall strategic direction of the agency and is accountable for human resources, all programming, property and finances.
+The Chief Executive Officer (CEO) is responsible for the management of all aspects of the operation and services of the Huntington Society of Canada.
+The CEO leads the overall strategic direction and is accountable for human resources, all programming, property and finances.
 The CEO reports directly to the Board of Directors of HSC.

 Experience & Education

 - Ten years or substantial senior management experience in a not for profit with proven general management skills (ideally managing a senior team) and operational skills.

-- Excellent communication, facilitation and conflict resolution skills are important.
+- Excellent communication, facilitation and conflict resolution skills.

 Core Competencies and Attributes

-- Collaborative, innovative and confident leadership style that inspires, educates and motivates staff.
+- Collaborative, innovative and confident leadership style that inspires, educates and motivates staff and stakeholders.